TypeScript with Express

 // send request to Ollama

+header to be sent with each SSE event to the client.
 Replace // send request to Ollama with:

-response = await fetch(OLLAMA_BASE_URL+"/chat", {
+let response = await fetch(OLLAMA_BASE_URL+"/chat", {

 method: req.method,

-body: JSON.stringify(ollama_request),
+body: JSON.stringify(ollamaRequest),

 })